Surajv311/LearningMicroservices/README.md

 vus_max........................: 1000   min=1000     max=1000
 running (2m20.9s), 0000/1000 VUs, 17709 complete and 0 interrupted iterations
 ```

-Observation for async vs sync:
+Observation for async vs sync load testing: `http_req_duration: avg=1.26s vs avg=3.62s`.
-http_req_duration: avg=1.26s vs avg=3.62s.
-Note that, 1s response time in itself is also quite huge number, but since we bombarded it with requests, the overall avg is effected; Else it would generally be less than 300ms.
+- Note that, 1s response time in itself is also quite huge number, but since we bombarded it with requests, the overall avg is effected; Else it would generally be less than 300ms.

 ![k6 async code stress test](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/2async%20code%20stress%20test.png)

 Note: After doing stress test on this, my server went down and not responding ~ http://127.0.0.1:8000/ took too long to respond.
 Tried restarting app running on port 8000, then postgres/redis containers, still things did not work, so in the end had to kill the processes using `kill -9 <pid>` and then restarted the services using uvicorn.

-Then did the stress testing using ab.
+Then did the stress testing using ab (Apache benchmark).
 Read docs/ videos.
-Simple command eg. that can be used in terminal (no prior setup was needed in my mac, probably it came pre-installed): `ab -k -c 10 -n 50 http://127.0.0.1:8000/asyncrpstatus`.
+- Simple command eg. that can be used in terminal (no prior setup was needed in my mac, probably it came pre-installed): `ab -k -c 10 -n 50 http://127.0.0.1:8000/asyncrpstatus`.
 Command means: We will be hitting the endpoint with 10 simultaneous connections until 50 requests are met.
 It will be done using the keep alive header `-k` used.
-Note: When I increased the connections to a lot say `-c 10000`, got error, since the mac local setup did not allow.
+- Note: When I increased the connections to a lot say `-c 10000`, got error, since the mac local setup did not allow.

 ```
 Benchmarking 127.0.0.1 (be patient)
 socket: Too many open files (24)